arihcortes/Robotics-and-Machine-Intelligence/README.md

 <p align="center">
   <img src="images/3dContour.png" />
 </p>
 Potential_Field_Traversal.py explores gradient descent as a method of robotic traversal.
 Real-world obstacles are represented as hills(repulsors) and the objective is represented by a hole(attractor) that encompasses the entire space.
 The robot can be placed anywhere in the room and will have a natural tendency to descend towards the objective.
-This algorithm mimics the effects of gravity on objects and the hills created by real-world objects will cause the robot to roll around obstacles as it descends.
+This algorithm mimics the effects of gravity on objects and the hills created by obstacles will cause the robot to roll around them as it descends.
 This method of traversal is better than the sense-act traversal method because it allows path planning before beginning to move.
 Sensing and acting on the fly can get you stuck or produce a suboptimal path.

 ### 1 Plotting the Potential and Vector Fields
 <p align="center">